Managing your own portfolio comes with a lot of challenges. Our ten key questions can help you to invest wisely.

 Where can I find good value?

 Paying out too much in fees can eat into returns, so making sure you’re getting good value for money is crucial.
 This does not necessarily mean finding the cheapest fund, administrator or even wealth manager out there, but rather making sure they offer customer service or performance that is worth paying for.

 It can be painful to realize a loss on a trade that hasn’t worked out as you hoped.
 In fact, behavioral finance experts suggest we feel the pain of a loss twice as strongly as we feel the buzz of a winning trade.
 But sometimes it makes more sense to draw a line under your mistakes before things get worse.
 Think of the loss as a valuable lesson.
 Hanging on to an underperforming investment can do more damage to your portfolio.

 It rarely works out well if you follow the crowd when investing.
 Successful investors are more likely to be contrarians, who hold their nerve and buy assets when they’re cheap because they’re out of favor with the rest of the market.
 They ignore "market noise", preferring instead to objectively assess the value of the asset.

 Should I go with a hunch?

 Some investors believe they have a gift for predicting market directions.
 They invest based on hunches and intuition, rather than a clearly defined plan.
 Although they might get lucky from time to time, relying on sentiment is unlikely to deliver sustainable returns over the long term.

-Come and see us so we can tell you more about how we work.
+Come and see us so we can help you go deeper into how you can invest wisely.